-• The pension fund financial statements disclose, by cross reference, the present value of promised retirement benefits of £2,102 million.
-Errors were identified in a sample of membership data used to calculate the information provided by the council to the actuary for the purpose of the valuation of the present value of promised retirement benefits at 31 March 2019, some of which were also present at 31 March 2018.
-The present value of promised retirement benefits was corrected for some, but not all, of these errors.
+• The pension fund financial statements disclose, by cross reference, the present value of promised retirement benefits of £1,990 million at 31 March 2020.
+Errors were identified in a sample of membership data used to calculate the information provided by the council to the actuary for the purpose of the valuation of the present value of promised retirement benefits at 31 March 2020.
+The present value of promised retirement benefits was corrected for some, but not all of these errors.
 As a result of the volume of member records involved, we were unable to determine whether any further adjustments to these amounts were necessary.
-Similarly, we were unable to determine whether any adjustment to the comparative disclosure was necessary, being the present value of promised retirement benefits at 31 March 2018 of £2,007 million.
+This also caused us to qualify our opinion in respect of the financial statements for the year ended 31 March 2019.